kiwicom/js-iam-middleware/README.md

   name: "Booking",
   fields: {
     paymentCard: {
-      // This field is available only to users with 'payment-card:read' role.
+      // This field is available only to users with 'payment-card:read' permissions.
       type: PaymentCard,
       resolve: async ({ paymentCard }, args, { email }) => {
         if (